Hazard Mitigation Plan

-The South Kansas (Homeland Security Region E) Multi-Hazard Multi-Jurisdictional Hazard Mitigation Plan was developed as a guide for Barton County jurisdictions and citizens to prepare for possible natural disaster events by taking actions to help mitigate the effects of potential hazards.
+The Kansas Homeland Security Region E Hazard Mitigation Plan was developed as a guide for Barton County jurisdictions and citizens to prepare for possible natural disaster events by taking actions to mitigate the effects of potential hazards.

-Beginning in 2012, the Kansas Division of Emergency Management began an effort to develop regional mitigation plans in an effort to provide sustainment of mitigation plans and save taxpayers money.
+The Kansas Division of Emergency Management began in 2012 to develop regional mitigation plans in an effort to provide sustainment of mitigation plans and save taxpayers’ money.
 Consequently, the Barton County Mitigation Plan was replaced with a regional mitigation plan.
-The new South Kansas (Homeland Security Region E) Multi-Hazrd, Multi-Jurisdictional Mitigation Plan is comprised of eight participating counties: Barton, Barber, Comanche, Edwards, Kiowa, Pawnee, Pratt and Stafford Counties.
+The Kansas Homeland Security Region E Hazard Mitigation Plan is comprised of eight participating counties: Barton, Barber, Comanche, Edwards, Kiowa, Pawnee, Pratt and Stafford Counties.
 The regional plan was prepared to meet the requirements of the Disaster Mitigation Act of 2000 (DMA 2000), as defined in regulations set forth by the Interim Final Rule (44 Code of Federal Regulation (CFR) Part 201.6).

-The South Kansas (Homeland Security Region E) Multi-Hazard Multi-Jurisdictional Mitigation Plan is valid for 5 years, at which time it must be reviewed, updated and re-adopted.
-Individuals who wish to comment on the Mitigation Plan are encouraged to fill out a public comment form (see below) and return it to the Barton County Emergency Management Office.
+Individuals who wish to comment on the Mitigation Plan are encouraged to fill out a public comment form and return it to the Barton County Emergency Management Office.